PetrefiedThunder/PopFact/README.md

 - Automatic detection of declarative statements
 - Background processing with intelligent caching
 - Configurable confidence thresholds
+- Uses open knowledge sources (Wikipedia + Twitter context) by default so you can fact-check without private API keys

 🎛️ **Customizable Settings**
 - Choose which content types to monitor